Wall Street raises targets on Netflix, citing price increases

 Goldman expects the company to report that it added a net 1.1 million U.S. and 4.3 million international subscribers in the third quarter, partly driven by new shows such as “Ozark.”

-The number of subscribers is Wall Street’s most closely watched gauge of the company’s growth.
-Goldman’s estimate is above most other analysts, who are on average expecting 810,000 U.S. and 3.69 million international subscriber additions, according to FactSet.
+That number, which is Wall Street’s most closely watched gauge of the company’s growth, is above most other analysts, who are on average expecting 810,000 U.S. and 3.69 million international subscriber additions, according to FactSet.

 Goldman, which has a “buy” rating on the stock, boosted its price target to $235 from $200.
 The median price target on Netflix’s stock is $208, which has moved up 22 percent over roughly three months, showing Wall Street’s growing bullishness.

 Netflix shares rose to an all-time high of $200.82 on Friday.
-They have jumped 58 percent so far this year.
+They have jumped 58 percent so far this year, picking up 21 percent since it last reported results on July 17.

-JPMorgan analyst Doug Anmuth lowered his estimate for net subscriber additions for the fourth quarter by 255,000 to 6.7 million due to a modest uptick in churn, but said the fee increase was clearly a positive for Netflix.
+Goldman’s estimate of 5.4 million overall subscriber additions in the third quarter is above the 5.2 million new subscribers Netflix signed up in the second quarter, a figure which crushed market estimates.

+JPMorgan’s Doug Anmuth said he expects Netflix to have added 800,000 U.S. subscribers in the third quarter, helped by T-Mobile U.S. Inc’s announcement last month that it would offer a free Netflix subscription with its unlimited data family plans.

 Anmuth raised his Netflix price target on Friday to $225 from $210.